anze3db/blog/_posts/2013-08-30-cpp-opengl.md

 Now lets see if I can make this prototype into something actually useful.

+PS
+--

+You can check out the source code on [Github](https://github.com/Smotko/graph), but there is not much there yet.

 ---------------------------------------

 <p><sup id="win">1</sup> Not on tablets and phones running Windows though.
 It seems to be the only mobile platform not using OpenGL ES.</p>